How to Set Up File History on Windows 11

 Once you finish these steps, Windows will monitor your files for any changes.
 It will automatically copy those changes to your chosen backup drive.
 You will have peace of mind knowing your work is safe.

 Note: You need an external USB drive or a network location to store your backups.
-You must have admin privileges to modify system settings in the Control Panel.
+Admin privileges are required to modify system settings in the Control Panel.

 - Open the Control Panel app.
-Click the Start button, search for “Control Panel,” and select the Control Panel app.
+Click the Start button, search for “Control Panel,” and select the app.

 - Go to System and Security, then click on File History.